Minecraft-AMS/Carpet-AMS-Addition/readme_folder/en_us/rules_en.md

 No mob will spawn without change difficulty.

-> Why not use doMobSpawn provided by Mojang?
+> Why not use doMobSpawning provided by Mojang?

 - Type: `boolean`
 - Default: `false`